-A wide angle lens is one of the most useful things you can own as a photographer.
-And landscape photographers swear by them; you can find a wide angle lens in pretty much every landscape photographer’s bag.
+A wide angle lens in photography is one of the most valuable things you can own as a photographer.
+And landscape photographers swear by them; you can find a wide angle lens in every landscape photographer’s bag.

 But what even is a wide angle lens?
 What makes a wide angle lens so great?
 And how do you use a wide angle lens to capture amazing photos?

-These are just a few of the questions we’re going to answer in our ultimate guide to wide angle lenses.
+These are just a few questions we will answer in our ultimate guide to wide angle lenses.

 Let’s dive right in.

 On a full-frame camera, a 50mm lens has the same field of view as a human eye.
-If you’re using a crop sensor (APS-C) camera, then a human-eye sees the equivalent of around a 35mm lens.
+If you’re using a crop sensor (APS-C) camera, the human eye sees the equivalent of around a 35mm lens.

 So a wide angle lens is wider than 50mm (or 35mm on a crop sensor camera).